panglesd/slipshow/docs/tutorial.rst

 Subslips of slips
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In slips, a presentation is not anymore linear, but has rather the shape of a tree, just like any text, with section, subsection.
-So a slip can easily contain slips inside itself !
+In slips-js, a presentation is not anymore linear, but has rather the shape of a tree.
+So a slip can easily contain slips inside itself!

 Consider the following example, that you can add as a new slip: